somnonetz/copla-editor/README.md

 A performant web-based visualization, assessment and collaboration tool for multidimensional biosignals

-This repo contains to versions of the application: *sn-editor* tailored for integration with XNAT and *sn-webrtc* with focus on live collaboration.
+This repo contains two versions of the application: *sn-editor* tailored for integration with XNAT and *sn-webrtc* with focus on live collaboration.
 Both will be merged as soon as possible.

 ![Screenshot](https://raw.githubusercontent.com/somnonetz/copla-editor/master/screenshot.png)